vera-rykalina/rki_subtyping/README.md

 │   └── tag_parser.py
 ```

-A decision is made based on combination of 3 subtyping tools.
-Records with unclear or ambiguous subtypes are sorted concatenated with the Stanford reference panels and subjected to multiple suquence alignment (msa) via Mafft.
-MSA samples are analysed using iQtree to make a final decision and update report table and plot.
+A decision is made based on a combination of three publicly available subtyping tools.
+Records with unclear or ambiguous subtypes are sorted and concatenated with the Stanford reference panels followed by a multiple suquence alignment (msa) via Mafft.
+MSA samples are analysed, using IQTREE to make a final decision and respective updates.

-A final output of the pipeline .xlsx table for internal DB and a plot.
-The pipeline is supposed to be run for each sequencing ran of 96 samples, including control samples.
+A final output of the pipeline is an .xlsx file formatted for an internal DB and a plot.
+The pipeline is supposed to be used for each sequencing run of 96 samples, including control samples.

 ![Plot](Documentation/images/MS95_subtype_counts.png)